internetdrew/internetdrew/README.md

 I start with the user experience and work backward to the system.
 TypeScript, React, Node, but the stack follows the problem.

 ## Building
-- [MenuNook](https://github.com/internetdrew/menu-nook-app) - An interactive menu platform for chef-driven restaurants.
+- [MenuNook](https://github.com/internetdrew/menu-nook-app) - Interactive menu platform for chef-driven restaurants.
 Bringing brand content into the dining experience.
-- [Absence AI](https://github.com/internetdrew/absence-ai) - A voice agent that automates school absence reporting end-to-end.
+- [Absence AI](https://github.com/internetdrew/absence-ai) - Voice agent that automates school absence reporting end-to-end.
 Zero staff involvement.

 ## Writing
 - [Simplicity Matters](https://www.internetdrew.com/thoughts/simplicity-matters) - Thoughts on wanting calm in an era of accelerating chaos.